AI Trail Analysis

 - binoculars

-Sturdy hiking boots with good ankle support are crucial due to the extremely rocky terrain.
-Ample water is necessary, especially on hot days or during strenuous climbs.
-Trekking poles can greatly assist with stability on the rocky sections and steep grades.
-Binoculars are highly recommended for raptor viewing.
+Sturdy hiking boots with good ankle support are crucial for navigating the rocky terrain.
+Ample water is essential for the strenuous climb.
+Trekking poles can greatly assist with stability on the rocky ascent and descent.
+Binoculars are highly recommended for optimal raptor viewing at Hawk Mountain.

 Safety tips⌄